 Two shoe rotation

 With a two shoe rotation you are essentially using a shoe for everyday runs and another for faster runs.
 As I said above, getting your everyday trainer right is what you should do before branching out to multiple shoes.
 After your daily trainer is established and you want to pick up the pace more with faster runs each week, you might consider adding a second pair designed for that purpose.
-These lighter shoes, usually with less protection and cushioning, are designed and feel faster.
+These lighter shoes, usually with less protection and cushioning, are designed for quicker speeds and feel faster.
 Used primarily for tempo runs and speed workouts, this is a good second shoe to add to the rotation.
 Not only can it work for faster runs but you can also use it as a racing shoe for most distances.

 Three shoe rotation